Showcasing Farmers’ Climate-Smart Actions at COP26

 Here are three helpful things that farmers almost anywhere can do right now:

-- Premier, avoid emissions where possible.
+- First, avoid emissions where possible.
 Addressing food waste, so that we’re not emitting greenhouse gases for food that goes uneaten is a key area of action.

-- Seconde, reduce emissions as much as we can.
+- Second, reduce emissions as much as we can.
 One possible step is to use variable-rate fertilizer applications to lower fertilizer runoff.

-- La troisième, augmenter la séquestration du carbone.
+- Third, increase carbon sequestration.
 Improved soil health through no-till and other practices, such as the development of carbon sinks (peatlands, woody biomass), will help us take carbon out of the skies above our heads and stash it in the ground beneath our feet.

 Climate change is real.
-While we can—et fait—take steps to mitigate it, adaptation is equally important.
-Farmers have been, sont, and will be doing both.
+While we can—and do—take steps to mitigate it, adaptation is equally important.
+Farmers have been, are, and will be doing both.

 While advocating and having a voice at key global forums is important, it is our actions at the farm-level that will continue to deliver impact.

 Now is the time.
 We must move from deliberation to delivery.
 Climate change will not wait for us.
 We need to act.
-Maintenant.
+Now.